 The longer gum disease is left untreated, the more difficult the treatment gets.
 Your dentist will first remove plaque and tartar from the teeth.
-The dentist will then focus on the areas where gum disease may have progressed leading to pockets in the gums.
+The dentist will then focus on the areas where gum diseases may have progressed leading to pockets in the gums.
 These gum pockets need to be thoroughly cleaned to remove microbes that may be growing inside.
 This process will typically need to be repeated a few times.

-As part of the treatment for gum disease, the dentist will also show you how to remove plaque at home yourself and how to clean all the tooth surfaces effectively and thoroughly.
+As part of the treatment for gum diseases, the dentist will also show you how to remove plaque at home yourself and how to clean all the tooth surfaces effectively and thoroughly.
 Following your treatments with the dentist, the dentist will advise you how to maintain good oral hygiene and a care routine with brushing and flossing at home.
-Flossing and interdental cleaning is a very important aspect to treat and prevent gum disease from worsening.
+Flossing and interdental cleaning is a very important aspect to treat and prevent gum diseases from worsening.

 Can smoking cause gum disease?

-Smoking is a factor in aggravating gum disease.
+Smoking is a factor in aggravating gum diseases.
 It can increase the occurrence of periodontitis (the more serious stage of gum disease), directly and also indirectly, Research shows that people who smoke experience greater bone loss and tooth loss as compared to people who do not smoke.
 This is because smoking affects the immune response – for example smoking is associated with decreased wound healing and suppression of antibody production.

 Whites Dental provides treatment for gum disease (including bleeding gums, painful gums, inflamed gums, gum pockets, loose teeth) to patients in our vicinity in London Waterloo.
 We are based in London Waterloo SE1, next to Southwark Tube station.
 We are a 10 minutes’ walking distance from London Bridge, Waterloo station, Borough, Southbank and Elephant and Castle.